eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 18013-5].
 - [Chapter 5](#5-sd-jwt-vc-based-encoding-of-pid) specifies how the PID attributes and metadata are encoded in case the PID complies with [SD-JWT VC].
-In the current version of this PID Rulebook, this chapter is empty; it will be specified after further discussion with Member States.

 ### 1.3 Key words